fm16191/activity-logger/README.md

 > By default, if no log file is specified, the last modified .wins file will be read.

+# Keylogger feature (not included by default)
+In addition, a small keylogger has been implemented, but it is not included by default.
+It may be used in the future.

+To enable it, `git apply keylogger.diff`.

+For each keystroke, a new line will be written in `<date>.keys` including the timestamp in microseconds, the mouse position at that moment, the state and the code of the key.

 # Known issues